• Home

 Round dining table set for a Christmas dinner using white plates and olive green napkins

 My house is my lab where I experiment with many ideas.
-Some never make it to the blog, but the one I did over the weekend… was post worthy!
+Some never make it to the blog, but the one I did… was post worthy!

 I am not a fan of tablecloths as they are too much work with having to launder and press them.
 Wipeable placemats are my go to, but it is hard finding ones that I like.